-The matrix inside the brackets in the foregoing equation can be readily identified as a projector.
-This projector maps vectors in \mathbb{R}^n onto the nullspace of J. In other words, at a stationary point P_0 the gradient of the objective function need not vanish; only its projection onto the nullspace of the gradient of the constraints must vanish, which is an alternative form of stating the first-order normality condition.
-Sometimes the product $\overline{\nabla} f$, defined as is referred to as the constrained gradient.
+The matrix inside the brackets in the foregoing equation can be readily identified as a projector, of the form of P introduced in eq.(3.32).
+This projector maps vectors in \mathbb{R}^n onto the nullspace of J, as the reader is invited to verify.
+In other words, at a stationary point P_o the gradient of the objective function need not vanish; only its projection onto the nullspace of the gradient of the constraints must vanish, which is an alternative form of stating the first-order normality condition.
+Sometimes the product $\overline{\nabla}f$, defined as is referred to as the constrained gradient.
 The FONC (5.12) can then be simply stated as: